Does this test have other names?

 Why do I need this test?

-You may have this test if your doctor needs to find out how much body fat you have.
+You may have this test if your healthcare provider needs to find out how much body fat you have.

 Your child might need this test if he or she has delayed puberty.
-The test can help your child's doctor look for possible causes of this.
+The test can help your child's provider look for possible causes of this.

 What other tests might I have along with this test?

-Your doctor may also order tests to assess your body fat and find out whether you have diabetes, high blood pressure, or cardiovascular disease.
+Your healthcare provider may also order tests to assess your body fat and find out whether you have diabetes, high blood pressure, or cardiovascular disease.
 These tests may include: